 Dipping your toes into cool water or spending time on a boat with your crew are among the best ways to make summertime memories in Kentucky.
-Whether you seek a tranquil adults-only day trip to clear your mind or a thrilling weekend getaway complete with your brother-in-law getting thrown from an inner tube, these lakes near Louisville offer every type of water activity you may seek this summer.
+Whether you seek a summer day trip to lay on a sandy beach or a thrilling weekend getaway complete with your loved ones getting thrown from an inner tube or racing by on jet-skis, these lakes near Louisville offer every type of water activity you may seek this summer – and they’re all within a 2 hour-drive from Louisville.

 So pack your floaties and sunscreen, leash up your doggos, and check out some of the best lakes near Louisville, Kentucky this year!